 Where the whole university comes together

-The Goethe University Senate is one of the four organs of the Stiftungsuniversität (university foundation under public law) – along with the Executive Board, the University Council and the Board of Trustees.
+The Goethe University Senate is one of the four organs of the Stiftungsuniversität (university foundation under public law) – alongside the Executive Board, the University Council and the Board of Trustees.

-All Statusgruppen (university interest groups) are represented in the Senate: professors, students, mid-level faculty, and administrative-technical staff.
-They put central university issues up for discussion and have a voice in many fundamental matters.
+All university interest groups are represented in the Senate: professors, students, mid-level faculty, and administrative-technical staff.
+In the sense of functional self-administration, they put central university issues up for discussion and have a say in many fundamental matters.

-The “extended Senate," which consists of the main members plus deputies, is of considerable importance: it is responsible for electing and dismissing the president and the vice presidents.
+The “extended Senate," which consists of the main members plus deputies, is of considerable importance: it is responsible for electing the president and the vice presidents.

 ... is involved in fundamental decisions:

-The Senate advises in matters of research, teaching and study that affect the whole university or are of fundamental importance.
-It decides in agreement with the Executive Board what the focus areas in teaching and research will be; it gives its opinion on the target agreement and the budget plan.
-It also determines the Grundordnung (basic statues) in agreement with the Executive Board and with the University Council's consent.
-The Senate's assignments also include monitoring the Executive Board's management of business affairs.
-Its consent is required for the university development planning and adoption of the economic plan.
-The Senate nominates five of the eleven total members of the University Council.
+The Senate advises in matters of research, teaching and study that affect the entire university or are of fundamental importance.
+Together with the Executive Board, it decides the focus areas in teaching and research.
+The Senate also gives its opinion on the university's target agreements and its budget plan.
+It also determines the Grundordnung (basic statutes), in agreement with the Executive Board and with the University Council's consent.
+The Senate's responsibilities also include monitoring the Executive Board's management of business affairs.
+Its consent is required, among others, for the university's development planning and for the adoption of the economic plan.
+In addition, the Senate nominates five of the eleven members of the University Council.

 ... is made up of:

-seventeen members with voting power (nine from the professor group, three from the student group, three academic mid-level faculty members, two technical/administration members).
+seventeen members with voting power (nine members from among the professorial staff, three students, three academic employees and two administrative-technical staff members).
 Additional individuals can take part in the Senate meetings in an advisory capacity.
-Chairmanship is assumed by the president.
+The Senate is chaired by Goethe University's President.
 Go to listing of current Senate members (in German).

 once a month as a general rule.
-There are additional work meetings for the voting group lists (Wahlgruppen - see election below), and preliminary meetings of the Senate both with and without the participation of the Executive Board.
+Beyond that, there are additional work meetings held by the respective voting group lists, as well as preliminary Senate meetings both with and without the Executive Board's participation.

 ... has wide-ranging options for gathering information: